 Shop at Little Rock River Market

 There are many cool things to do in Little Rock, Arkansas, including shopping in the historic Little Rock River Market District.
-Here, you will find a lively downtown vibe that must be experienced when you visit the state capital.
+Here, you will find a lively downtown vibe that must be experienced when you visit the Arkansas capital city.

 This district is full of farmer’s markets, boutique shops, artists, and live music.
 There is also a sculpture garden.
-This is a great place in Little Rock to grab a meal or enjoy one of the occasional events or concerts.
+This is a great place in Little Rock to grab a meal or enjoy occasional events or concerts.
 If you have kids, bring them to the awesome Riverfront Park.

 This is truly one of the Best Towns In Arkansas That You Must Visit!!

 Step Back in Time at the Old Mill

 While in Little Rock, you should also check out the Old Mill to feel transported back in time.
 This picturesque building is surrounded by pretty landscaping and running water.

 It was built as a re-creation of an 1880s mill.
 An interesting note about the mill is that it was featured in the opening scene of the 1939 classic Gone With The Wind.
 Movie buffs will love to say they’ve been here.
 This is truly one of the best romantic getaways in Arkansas!

 Learn About Black History at Little Rock Central High School